abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 **Task 3**: Verify there cannot exist a function from any set to the empty set.

 For any non-empty set $A$, there cannot be a function $f: A → ∅$ because:
-A function must assign to each element of $A$ exactly one element of $∅$ ut ∅ has no elements, so there's nothing to assign.
+A function must assign to each element of $A$ exactly one element of $∅$ but ∅ has no elements, so there's nothing to assign.

 The only exception is when $A$ is also empty (see next question).